Brendan-Bormann/rust-godot-persistant-online-game/README.md

-# Persistant Multiplayer Online Game
+# Rust / Godot MMO
-An online server-based game, using UDP.
-This base implementation allows users to connect and move around and see other players in the world in real time.
-The server runs the game and the client sends commands to be evaluated on the server.
+A Rust-based, real-time, online, multiplayer RPG.
+The server uses UDP to send and receive commands and state updates with Godot clients, which use a Godot Extension written in Rust.
+Clients can connect to the server and they can freely move and interact with other players in real-time.

 ### Building & Running

-1. First, we need to build the client-rust project, which provides supporting Rust code to Godot.
-We can build it with `cargo build`.
-This will produce a `.dll` file in `/client-rust/target/debug/client_rust.dll` (unless you built with `--release`).
+0. Before starting, you will need to supply your own copy of Redis/Valkey/Dragonflydb.
+Personally, I am running Dragonflydb in a docker container.

-2. By default, the `client-godot` will see this and use it.
-If you want to create a client without the server for distribution, you will need to copy the above mentioned `.dll` into the `/client-godot` folder.
-Then you need to find `rust.gdextension` in that folder and update the file path to `res://client_rust.dll` or whatever filepath you need for the `.dll` location.
+1. We need to build the project, which provides supporting Rust code to Godot.
+While in the server folder (`./server`) run `cargo run` and it will start the server.
+In this process it's also building the `shared` and `gd_ext` Rust libs.
+The `gd_ext` lib will produce a build artifact that we then need to get into the Godot Client.

-3. Last and most simply, start the rust server by going into the `/server` folder and running `cargo run` or optionally `cargo run --release`.
+2. By default, the `godot_client` will look into `/server/target/debug` for the corresponding Rust lib.
+If you want to export the client without the server, you will need to copy the build artifact (for example `gd_ext.dll` on Windows), and move it into the `godot_client` folder.
+Once in there, find `gd_ext.gdextension` and update the filepath to point to the correct artifact.

-The server will now be running @ `0.0.0.0:8080` so find your server's IP address and share it with the clients.
+You can now start the Godot client and it should be able to connect to the server via an IP address.
+The server will be running @ `0.0.0.0:8080` so find your server's IP address and share it with the clients.
 They will enter this address wthin the client and connect!

 # Architecture
 ![Architecture](https://i.imgur.com/KOXNykq.png)